IbraTech04/sendokai-subtitles/README.md

 | [Sengate - English Subs](./sengate/en/Sendokai%20Champions%20-%20Sengate.en.srt) | English  | 🟩     | Someone at Kotoc, probably |
 | [Sengate - Arabic Subs](./sengate/ar/Sendokai%20Champions%20-%20Sengate.ar.srt)  | Arabic   | 🟦     | Ibrahim Chehab             |

 ---

-## 🤝 How to Contribute

-> 👋 Want to help bring Sendokai Champions to English-speaking audiences?

-See **[CONTRIBUTING.md](CONTRIBUTING.md)** for detailed information on how to contribute to this project.

----

 ## ⚡ BONUS!
 Subly Integration